SelectionPredisposed/genotypes-base-src/README.md

 # genotype-base-src
 ### Background
-Currently there are two available batches of genotyping in MoBa at the server, HARVEST and ROTTERDAM1.
-These batches were QC'ed and imputed separately.
-The resulting VCFs from the Sanger Imputation Server requires some additional curation before they are ready for downstream analyses.
-This snakemake workflow takes care of these additional steps and spits out datasets ready for downstream analyses in /mnt/archive/<BATCH>/imputed/ for the respective batches.
+Currently there are two available samples with genotyping in MoBa, HARVEST and ROTTERDAM1.
+These samples were QC'ed and imputed separately.
+The resulting VCFs from the Sanger Imputation Server require additional curation before they are ready for downstream analyses.
+This workflow generates a baseline dataset for the respective samples and merges the two into a single dataset for unified analyses.

 The workflow uses Snakemake workflow manager.
 The files located in snakefiles/ contain scripts for handling specific parts of the data curation and extracting useful metadata from the dataset.

 ## generate-base.snake
-- Merges sub-batches (HARVEST only)
+- Merges sub-batches within each sample (HARVEST only, ref. moba12 and moba24 within HARVEST)
-- Updates markers without an rsID to rsID if found in dbSNP (v.151) reference table.
+- Update markers without an rsID to rsID if found in dbSNP (v.151) reference.
-- The markers without rsID (even after dbSNP annotation) are given a marker name on the format chr<CHR>:<POS>_<REF>_<ALT>
+- Markers with no rsID in dbsnp are given a marker name on the format chr<CHR>:<POS>_<REF>/<ALT>
-- Markers with MAF > 0.001 are extracted and located in imputed/common/ whereas the full dataset is located in imputed/all/
+- Common markers (MAF > 0.001) are extracted and located in imputed/common/ whereas the full dataset is located in imputed/all/
+- A PLINK bedset (bed/bim/fam) are generated for the common markers for convenience, located in imputed/common-bedset/

 ## generate-aux.snake
 ### Generates auxilliary files useful for downstream analyses